Skip to Content

 Couples may decide to separate for any number of reasons.
 Under Florida statute, there are two main grounds for granting a divorce: (1) Irreconcilable Differences; and (2) Mental Incapacity of one of the parties.

-What Is the Divorce Process?
+What is the Divorce Process in Pensacola?

 At Virga Law Firm, we provide step-by-step guidance to help clients navigate every stage of the Florida divorce process, including: